nradov/abnffuzzer/README.md

 # ABNF Fuzzer
 This is a Java [fuzz testing](http://pages.cs.wisc.edu/~bart/fuzz/) tool that can find defects in implementations of [Augmented Backus-Naur Form](https://tools.ietf.org/html/rfc5234) (ABNF) rules such as IETF RFCs.
 You can use it to generate random inputs for test cases, which can be helpful for finding edge case defects.
 I wrote it primarily as a way to learn [ANTLR](http://www.antlr.org/).
+Thanks to @rainerschuster for providing the [Anbf.g4](https://github.com/antlr/grammars-v4/blob/master/abnf/Abnf.g4) grammar.

 For additional documentation including dependency information and Javadoc please see the [Maven generated site](http://nradov.github.io/abnffuzzer/site-plugin/).

 ## Usage
-This tool can be called directly from Java code — such as a JUnit test case — or from the command line.
+This tool can be called directly from Java code — such as a [JUnit](http://junit.org/) test case — or from the command line.
 In order to use it you first need a file containing **only** ABNF rule definitions.
 Here's a sample of simple ABNF rules file.

 ```
 foo = bar / baz